strangetom/ingredient-parser/docs/source/guide/extending.rst

 1. Normalise
 ~~~~~~~~~~~~

-This uses the same :class:`PreProcessor <ingredient_parser.preprocess.PreProcessor>` as the training pipeline, so no further modifications will be needed.
+This uses the same :class:`PreProcessor <ingredient_parser.en.preprocess.PreProcessor>` as the training pipeline, so no further modifications will be needed.

 2. Extract features
 ~~~~~~~~~~~~~~~~~~~

-This uses the same :class:`PreProcessor <ingredient_parser.preprocess.PreProcessor>` as the training pipeline, so no further modifications will be needed.
+This uses the same :class:`PreProcessor <ingredient_parser.en.preprocess.PreProcessor>` as the training pipeline, so no further modifications will be needed.

 3. Label
 ~~~~~~~~